 So, what exactly is Benadryl for cats?
-The answer is that Benadryl is a common medication that is given for allergic reactions.
-It can help with the symptoms and side effects of allergies and allergic reactions.
-The medication is available in tablet form and as an injection.
+Benadryl is the brand name for the drug diphenhydramine hydrochloride.
+The medication is available in tablets and as an injection.
 Serious reactions require the liquid injection of Benadryl for felines.
-Other indications for these medications are insomnia and motion sickness.
+Other uses for this medication are to treat insomnia and motion sickness.

 How Does Benadryl Work As A Medication?

 When histamines attach to the cells, they typically cause an allergic reaction.
-Benadryl is an antihistamine.
-As antihistamines, Benadryl works to prevent the histamines from attaching to the cells.
-Ideally, blocking the histamines allows it to prevent the allergic reaction from occurring in the first place.
+Benadryl is a common antihistamine that works to prevent histamines from attaching to the body's cells.
+Ideally, antihistamine drugs prevent the allergic reaction from occurring in the first place.

 What is Diphenhydramine In Benadryl?

 Diphenhydramine is precisely what you find in Benadryl as the active ingredient.
 Benadryl is merely the brand name.
-You can also find diphenhydramine in its generic form under its actual name or under another brand's name with diphenhydramine as the active ingredient.
+You can also find diphenhydramine in its generic form under its actual name or another brand with diphenhydramine as the active ingredient.

 Can You Give Cats Benadryl?

 Why Do Felines Take Benadryl?

-Felines take Benadryl for many of the same reasons that humans do.
-It can benefit them as much as a human being when it comes to allergies and other common ailments.
+Felines can take a dosage of Benadryl for the same reasons that humans do.
+It can benefit them in dealing with food allergies, motion sickness, and other common ailments.

 Feline Skin Allergies

 Felines can experience skin allergies at any age.
-Skin allergies often cause the cat to itch, have nervousness and anxiousness, and be generally uncomfortable.
+Skin allergies often cause the cat to itch and increase anxiety.
 You will often see bumps with redness and inflammation on their skin if it is an acute allergic reaction.
-Benadryl for cats can help a feline that is dealing with skin allergies and help with the uncomfortable symptoms that accompany it.
+Benadryl can help a feline that is dealing with skin allergies and irritations.

 General Cat Allergies